 Duckett can act as a reserve wicket keeper and has done so for The Outlaws in limited-overs games.

 Ben Duckett was one of the stars of The Outlaws's win in the 2020 Vitality T20 Blast, anchoring the run chase in the final with an invaluable half-century.
-He was named Nottinghamshire CCC's Player of the Year for the 2020 season and signed an extension to his contract that will keep him at Trent Bridge until 2023.
+He was named Nottinghamshire CCC's Player of the Year for the 2020 season and signed an extension to his contract.

 Nottinghamshire First-Class Number: 650